 You are responsible for obtaining pre-approval and post-approval in order to have your study abroad credits transfer.
 Completed forms and supporting documentation must be turned in to the Modern Languages & Literatures office.
-Pre-approval allows you to begin to plan your study-abroad experience, but they are not binding.
+Pre-approval allows you to begin to plan your study-abroad experience, but it is not binding.

 While you are abroad, be sure to collect the following materials to prepare the transfer process:

 - Syllabus and all course handouts